About Coveo Passage Retrieval (CPR)

 The CPR model uses the embeddings vector space in its memory to find the most relevant passages from the items identified during first-stage retrieval.
 As shown in the following diagram, at query time the CPR model embeds the query into the vector space and performs a vector search to find the passages with the highest semantic similarity with the query.

-Second-stage content retrieval results in a collection of the most relevant passages from the most relevant items in the index.
-Your LLM-powered application can now retrieve the most relevant passages from the CPR model using the Passage Retrieval API to generate its output.
+Second-stage content retrieval results in a list of the most relevant passages from the most relevant items in the index.
+These passages are now available to be used for answer generation when using the Coveo Search Agent or Passage Retrieval API.

 Note